RanaMohamed227/Airline-Reservation-system-SW-diploma/Readme.md

 The Airline Management System is a comprehensive C++ application designed to manage all aspects of airline operations, including flight scheduling, passenger bookings, aircraft management, crew assignments, and maintenance tracking.

+Project Statement (Expect having this only to build the project):
+The Airline Reservation and Management System is an advanced, console-based application developed in C++ that leverages Object-Oriented Programming (OOP) principles and Modern C++ features to simulate the comprehensive operations of an airline.
+Designed to cater to multiple user roles—including Administrators, Booking Agents, and Passengers—the system ensures secure and role-based access to its diverse functionalities.
+Administrators can manage user accounts, oversee flight schedules, and handle aircraft and crew assignments, while Booking Agents facilitate flight reservations, seat selections, and payment processing.
+Passengers benefit from an intuitive interface to search for flights, make bookings, select seats, and manage their personal profiles, including participation in loyalty programs.
+Flight scheduling and management system, allowing for the addition, updating, and removal of flights with detailed information such as flight numbers, origins, destinations, departure and arrival times, and aircraft types.
+The system also manages the airline’s fleet by tracking aircraft specifications, maintenance schedules, and availability, ensuring optimal operational efficiency.
+Crew assignment functionalities enable the allocation of pilots and flight attendants to specific flights while adhering to regulatory compliance regarding maximum flight hours.
+The booking system is robust, offering search capabilities based on various criteria like date, destination, and price, along with seat selection through interactive seat maps.
+It supports reservation creation, modification, and cancellation, complete with simulated payment processing and refund handling.
+Additionally, the system maintains comprehensive passenger profiles, facilitating personalized experiences and tracking travel histories.
+The check-in module provides both online and airport-based check-in processes, including the generation of boarding passes and management of the boarding procedure.
+Maintenance tracking is integral to the system, ensuring that all aircraft undergo scheduled maintenance and that detailed logs of maintenance activities are maintained for safety and regulatory compliance.
+Real-time flight status updates inform relevant users of changes such as delays or cancellations, while the reporting and analytics module generates insightful reports on flight performance, reservations, financial summaries, and user activities.
+Data persistence is achieved through file-based databases like JSON or CSV.
 ## Features

 ### User Management